Autoimmune Conditions: What Blood Tests Often Miss

 Gut Health and Autoimmunity: What Your Blood Can Reveal

-The gastrointestinal tract plays a critical role in immune system regulation.
-Increased intestinal permeability, often referred to as “leaky gut,” may allow immune-activating compounds to enter circulation.
-Blood markers such as zonulin and eosinophil activation proteins can indicate gut-related immune activity.
+The gastrointestinal tract houses approximately 70% of the body’s immune tissue, including gut-associated lymphoid tissue (GALT), and plays a critical role in immune system regulation.
+Increased intestinal permeability, often referred to as “leaky gut,” may allow immune-activating compounds such as lipopolysaccharides (LPS) to enter circulation.
+Researcher Alessio Fasano identified zonulin as a key biomarker of tight junction regulation; elevated zonulin levels can indicate gut-related immune activity.
+Mu et al. (2017) demonstrated the connection between intestinal permeability and autoimmune disease development in Frontiers in Immunology.

 Hormone Imbalances and Autoimmune Triggers